• Skip to primary navigation

 Sliced onions on a cutting board.

-For the onions, I like to slice them lengthwise from the root to the head.
-They will separate well and leave you with nice-sized strands of onion.
+I like to use yellow onions for this tasty Side Dish.
+A sweet onion could also be used if they are in season.
+Slice the onions lengthwise from the root to the head.
+They will separate well and leave you with nice-sized strands of sauteed onions.

 Raw potatoes in a skillet.